 There is a need for two Neighbourhood Equipped Areas for Play (NEAPs) to address the needs of Framlingham, in particular in the south and west of the town.
-Therefore, proposals to bring forward NEAPs will generally be supported, and in particular on land being developed as part of the following development allocations:
+Therefore, proposals to bring forward NEAPs will generally be supported, and in particular on land being developed as part of the allocation at Victoria Mill Road (Policy FRAM25).